Director of Food for Life was a featured chef at Bogota Food and Wine Festival

 Video and photos of the event can be found at: https://www.facebook.com/BogotaWineFoodFestival

 Paul’s bio from the festival web site:

 Paul Rodney Turner was born in Australia and is Director of Food for Life Global, the biggest vegan organization in the world with projects in more than 50 countries.
-This charity subsidiaries include free schools, orphanages, cows shelters, and kitchens of food distribution which daily serve more than 3 million of fresh meals around the world.
+These charity subsidiaries include free schools, orphanages, cows shelters, and kitchens of food distribution which daily serve more than 3 million of fresh meals around the world.

 At his 19, he joined to the Vaisnava Bhakti Yoga tradition and lived as a monk for 14 years.
-Since 30 years ago, Paul has realised investigations about Vedas of India and the Yoga tradition.
+Since 30 years ago, Paul has realized investigations about Vedas of India and the Yoga tradition.

-During his work as volunteer for Food For Life, Paul has visited more than 65 countries, has realised training seminars in 35 countries and regions of the world, as well as the coordination of disaster relief projects, including the Asian tsunami in 2004, Katrina Hurricane in 2005 and Japan tsunami in 2011.
+During his work as a volunteer for Food For Life, Paul has visited more than 65 countries, has realized training seminars in 35 countries and regions of the world, as well as the coordination of disaster relief projects, including the Asian tsunami in 2004, Katrina Hurricane in 2005 and Japan tsunami in 2011.
 Paul is also the author of 5 books including Food Yoga – nourishing body, mind & soul, and The Yoga of Pool.